 Before you begin building your brand, you need to pin down a few key pieces of information:

-Do you recognize the phrase "You deserve a break today"?
-What about "Just do it," "Don’t leave home without it," "The quicker picker-upper," or "Time to make the doughnuts"?
+Do you recognize the phrase You deserve a break today?
+What about Just do it, Don’t leave home without it, The quicker picker-upper, or Time to make the doughnuts?
 If so, then you know the power of a tagline.
 A tagline is a memorable phrase that expresses who your brand is and what it does.
 It serves as a marketing slogan and reflects the brand it seeks to promote.

-Is short, concise, specific, and (ideally) clever: The longer the tagline, the more likely people are to lose interest in it.
+Is short, concise, specific, and, ideally, clever: The longer the tagline, the more likely people are to lose interest in it.

 Speaks to your target market: If your target market is 20-something hipsters, your tagline shouldn’t use language that your grandmother favors.